nu-wireless/docs/docs/lab.md

 ## General Expectations

 The club space is accessible for members with door codes.
-We encourage that you use the lab to work on personal projects, coursework or for club-related activities.
-Please be mindful that this is a communal space for club members and you must show respect for club property, other members, and personal belongings.
+We encourage you to use the lab for personal projects, coursework, or club-related activities.

-There are computers in the lab which are available to members of the club.
+Please remember that this is a communal space for club members, and you must show respect for club property, other members, and personal belongings.

-Please be aware that computers are connected to the university network and therefore subject to [university policy on network use](https://policies.northeastern.edu/policy700/).
-Priority should be given to ham radio operation for the computer connected to the radio in the back of the shack.
+There are computers in the lab available to members of the club.
+Please be aware that these computers are connected to the university network and therefore subject to [university policy on network use](https://policies.northeastern.edu/policy700/).
+Priority should be given to ham radio operation for the computer connected to the radio at the back of the shack.

 We encourage that you use electronic components and other consumables provided